DavidPerez-2357/DatabaseMethods/README.md

 $result_query = $database_object->execute_query("SELECT * from people where name = :nameVar and surname = :surnameVar", ["nameVar"=> "David", "surnameVar"=> "Perez"]);
 ```

+*If you put @lastInsertId in the value of a variable it will be replaced with the last insert ID at the moment of the execution of the query*.

 ## Select statement

 * **Normal select**: